AikidoSec/firewall-python/docs/gunicorn.md

 gunicorn -c gunicorn_config.py --workers ...
 ```

-3. Setting your environment variables :
+3. Setting your environment variables:
 Make sure to set your token in order to communicate with Aikido's servers
 ```env
 AIKIDO_TOKEN="AIK_RUNTIME_YOUR_TOKEN_HERE"
 ```

+You can get your token from the [Aikido Security Dashboard](https://help.aikido.dev/doc/creating-an-aikido-zen-firewall-token/doc6vRJNzC4u).

 - Enabling extra debugging (optional): ```AIKIDO_DEBUG=1```
 - Enabling blocking using an env variable (optional): ```AIKIDO_BLOCK=1```